Clubs & Organizations

 Create some fun in your community and invest in yourself at the same time.
 What you as a student get from the experience is a chance to explore career options and network with Twin Cities professionals through speakers, panels, site visits, and sometimes through supervised hands-on work in a field of interest.
 You will also build relationships with other business majors who may eventually be your professional colleagues.

 The mission of the Diversity in Business Student Club (DBSC) is to provide opportunities for students of all majors and backgrounds to explore multicultural diversity in the business environment.
 DBSC strives to be a resource for diverse students who plan to pursue business-related careers and/or are interested in learning about different fields and opportunities in business.
 Our goal is to create a welcoming environment where students can discover and interact with the world of business through speakers, presentations, field trips, activities and collaboration with other clubs.

-Enactus is an international organization active in more than 35 countries.
-Students develop community outreach projects that improve peoples’ quality of life and standard of living for people in need by using business skills with an entrepreneurial approach.
+ENACTUS is an international non-profit organization active in more than 35 countries around the world.
+Students develop community outreach projects that improve the quality of life and standard of living for people in need by using business skills with an entrepreneurial approach.
 Projects are presented at an annual conference, where UST has been honored as a regional champion for the past five years.
 The team has continuing projects in areas like financial literacy and environmental sustainability, but we’re always looking for new ideas.
 Join Enactus and change the world!
+All majors welcome.

-The Entrepreneurship Society (E-Society) is for students from all majors interested in entrepreneurial ventures.
-In addition to company tours and social events, E-Society hosts successful entrepreneurs for speaking engagements.
-Students receive advice, and inspiration for starting a business, overcoming obstacles and being a leader.
-Dream it.
-Do it.
-Join today!
+The Entrepreneurship Society (E-Society) is for students from all majors interested in entrepreneurial careers and ventures.
+In addition to social activities and community service projects, E-Society hosts successful entrepreneurs from the business community for speaking engagements.
+Students receive advice and inspiration for starting a business, overcoming obstacles, being a leader and simply working in the business world.

-As a Financial Management Association (FMA) member you will develop your professional, educational and social skills as they prepare for a possible career in finance, banking or investments.
-FMA facilitates the interaction of business executives, faculty and finance students.
+As a Financial Management Association (FMA) member you will develop your professional, educational and social skills as you prepare for a possible career in finance, banking or investments.
+FMA encourages the interaction of business executives, faculty and finance students.

 The Real Estate Society (RES) meets regularly to host guest speakers, and organizes educational and social events for students.
-Activities include the study of local markets though projects, field trips, and meetings with industry professionals.
+Activities include the study of local markets through club projects, field trips and meetings with industry professionals.
 RES also assists with internship/job placement opportunities with various companies in the industry.

 Joining the Supply Chain and Operations Management (SCOM) club is a great way to network with students as well as employers.
 Student have the opportunity to hear from speakers who discuss career possibilities within the field at regular meetings.
 The club is a student chapter of the American Production & Inventory Control Society, Inc. (APICS), which is a professional organization available for students to join.
-SCOM is open to all majors!
+SCOM is open to all majors.